ESMA Securitisation Reporting

 Borrower Information

 Employment status, income, debt ratios, geographic location (regional, not individual addresses), credit score at origination.
-Anonymized to protect personal data.
+Anonymised to protect personal data.

 Loan Terms

-Interest rate (fixed/floating), margin, reference rate, payment frequency, maturity, amortization type, prepayment provisions, fees.
+Interest rate (fixed/floating), margin, reference rate, payment frequency, maturity, amortisation type, prepayment provisions, fees.

 Collateral Details